24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 Recent Work in Robins

 Rural acreage outside Robins city limits — pressure tank rupture in basement utility room.
-Water cascaded across unfinished basement, flooding stored items and damaging the adjacent finished area where it transitioned through a doorway.
+Water cascaded across unfinished basement, soaking stored items and damaging the adjacent finished area where it transitioned through a doorway.
 Full mitigation, content cleaning, and reconstruction of the affected finished space.
 Coordinated with a well contractor for system replacement.

 Robins Road residential subdivision home — sump pump failure during March thaw.
 8 inches of water in finished basement after the original 11-year-old sump pump quit.
 Full mitigation, including replacement of carpet pad and lower sections of drywall in the basement family room.
 Recommended battery backup install before next event.